pytorch/tensordict/docs/source/reference/tensordict.rst

 Memory-mapped tensors
 ---------------------

-:obj:`tensordict` offers the :class:`~tensordict.MemoryMappedTensor` primitive which allows you to work with tensors stored in physical memory in a handy way.
+`tensordict` offers the :class:`~tensordict.MemoryMappedTensor` primitive which allows you to work with tensors stored in physical memory in a handy way.
 The main advantages of :class:`~tensordict.MemoryMappedTensor` are its easiness of construction (no need to handle the storage of a tensor), the possibility to work with big contiguous data that would not fit in memory, an efficient (de)serialization across processes and efficient indexing of stored tensors.

-If all workers have access to the same storage, passing a :class:`~tensordict.MemoryMappedTensor` will just consist in passing a reference to a file on disk plus a bunch of extra meta-data for reconstructing it when sent across processes or workers on a same machine (both in multiprocess and distributed settings).
-The same goes with indexed memory-mapped tensors.
+If all workers have access to the same storage (both in multiprocess and distributed settings), passing a :class:`~tensordict.MemoryMappedTensor` will just consist in passing a reference to a file on disk plus a bunch of extra meta-data for reconstructing it.
+The same goes with indexed memory-mapped tensors as long as the data-pointer of their storage is the same as the original one.

 Indexing memory-mapped tensors is much faster than loading several independent files from the disk and does not require to load the full content of the array in memory.